 To make the ladder:

-1. Cut the side boards according to the graphic (click to download a larger version), you will have two 72 inch side pieces that are cut straight across the top and bottom.
+1. Cut the side boards according to the graphic (visit the free printable library to download a larger version), you will have two 72 inch side pieces that are cut straight across the top and bottom.

 72 inches is the length my boards came in at the lumber yard, make sure to check that they are not warped (lay flat and straight).
 You can easily test them by laying them on the floor at the store, they should not rock.
 It doesn’t matter if they have a few knots.